Get back into better shape. Random discounts coming and going this month.

 You are searching for destructive distracted dining but how can you spot it if you aren't even aware of doing it?

-How to spy on yourself
+How to spy on yourself?

-You could take a tip from nutrition researchers who use point-of-view (POV) wearable cameras to observe and record food and drink consumption for their experiments and data collection.
+Take a tip from nutrition researchers who use point-of-view (POV) wearable cameras to observe and record food and drink consumption for their experiments and data collection.
 We know that written food diaries only capture what you remember to record or what you choose to record.
 When worn correctly, POV cameras capture every moment of your consumption as well as footage of everyone else in range.

 To do this at home, you could invest in a discrete wearable spy-style POV camera and sit through hours of recorded footage to spot the eating events or you could try the following: